 We will update it regularly to make sure it has the best, up-to-date information.

 Yes.
-Just like some of the vaccines you had when you were a baby (like mumps and measles), you will need two shots to make sure you’re protected.
+Just like some of the other vaccines you get when you’re a baby (like mumps and measles), you will need two shots to make sure you’re protected.

 Almost!
 Some changes have been made to the vaccine so that it can be stored for longer but the ingredients that make the vaccine work are the same.
 Plus, the dose is smaller!
 Just like the vaccine for adults (and kids 12+!), there may be different brands of the vaccine available when it’s time for you to get your shot.
 The person giving you the shot will make sure you get the right one for you.